UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 genre values that map to edm:hasType
 ------------------------------------

 Use Case
 ^^^^^^^^

-`genre[not(@*)]` has been used a catch-all descriptive element that may or may not hold values from a controlled vocabulary, and that may or may not provide appropriate descriptive information about the resource.
+:code:`genre[not(@*)]` has been used a catch-all descriptive element that may or may not hold values from a controlled vocabulary, and that may or may not provide appropriate descriptive information about the resource.

 Justification
 ^^^^^^^^^^^^^

 The values in this XPath fall outside of the table presented in the preceding section ("genre values that map to dcterms:type").

 XPath
 ^^^^^

 :code:`genre[not(@*) and not(string() = ('cartographic','notated music'))]`

 Decision
 ^^^^^^^^

 Use the `edm:hasType` property for these values.

 `Example record - volvoices:3827 <https://digital.lib.utk.edu/collections/islandora/object/volvoices:3827/datastream/MODS/content>`_